 Our culinary team is focused on your success.
 Communication is important.
-If you are having trouble in any area, reach out to one of your many campus resources; any chef instructor, the culinary director, and the student success specialist.
+If you are having trouble in any area, reach out to one of your many campus resources; any chef instructor or the culinary director.
 The team will assess your area of trouble and guide as needed.

 For your reference, we’ve included the links below of several very helpful websites where you can learn more about the work performed by those in the Culinary Arts, info pertaining to Jobs in the Culinary Arts, the path people take to enter the Culinary field, etc.: